 Geriatric Phlebotomy

 When carrying out blood collection in geriatric patients, special caution needs to be taken regarding site selection and technique.
-The veins of elderly people may become weaker over time, meaning greater susceptibility towards complications when drawing their blood during phlebotomy.
+The veins of elderly people may become weaker over time, meaning greater susceptibility to complications when drawing their blood during phlebotomy.
 Healthcare professionals need to consider the physical changes age brings such as alterations in vein structure or function while managing this procedure for an optimal outcome with minimal risks.

 Safety and Infection Control in Phlebotomy